ULHPC/tutorials/tools/conda/README.md

 In this case Packrat manages the packages of the project, and the system manages the environment, most importantly the version of R.

-??? info "Mixing environment and package management"
-	Some tools, especially in Python, partially mix the functionality of environment and package management.
+**Mixing environment and package management:** Some tools, especially in Python, partially mix the functionality of environment and package management.
 For instance, in a project with Python scripts where the packages are managed by `venv`, due to the design of Python some environment variables must be setup by `venv` so that Python can detect the local packages.
 For this reason, users have to activate a `venv` environment to access local packages, something not required by Packrat in R. However, `venv` is not a full environment manager as it cannot modify some important aspects of the environment, such as the Python installation.

 Conda environments are able to manage both the project environment, and the project packages.
 It is left to the user to chose what components they will mange with Conda and what with native tools.
 For instance, the user may choose to manage the R version with Conda and packages with Packrat.